diegofps/ngd_docker_images/docs/bigdata2/bigdata2_main.md

 # Method 2 : Direct access from the Host
-sudo kubectl exec -it spark-primary -- pyspark # For the python interface sudo kubectl exec -it spark-primary -- spark-shell # For the scala interface
+sudo kubectl exec -it spark-primary -- spark-shell # For the scala interface sudo kubectl exec -it spark-primary -- pyspark # For the python interface sudo kubectl exec -it spark-primary -- bash -c "PYSPARK_PYTHON=python3 pyspark" # For the python3 interface
 ```

 # Accessing hdfs from the command line